my8kvw295r-hue/immersive-data-hub/datasets/Immersive_Tourist_Flow_Gateways/methodology.md

 * project_goal,
 * methods_used,
 * media_format,
+* intervention_archetype (one or more high-level intervention archetypes, as defined in section 3.5),
+* problem_fit (list of overtourism problem-types for which the project is a plausible intervention, aligned with the Overtourism N+1 issue-tag taxonomy),
 * implementation_stage (concept, planned, under construction, operating, discontinued, unknown),
 * commissioning_authority (name of the commissioning public body or client institution),
 * commissioning_authority_manager (responsible manager or contact person at the commissioning authority, if documented),